 How should schools accommodate CYSHCN during the pandemic?

 In-person learning should be prioritized for CYSHCN through implementation of multi-layer risk reduction in schools.
 Information on safe schools is available via the AAP interim guidance.
-Schools should prioritize special considerations for in-person learning for CYSHCN, including surveillance of community transmission, on-site SARS-CoV-2 testing, need for universal masking, PPE, reasonable accommodation, and mental health support.
+Schools should prioritize special considerations for in-person learning for CYSHCN, including surveillance of community levels of COVID-19, on-site SARS-CoV-2 testing, use of face masks, reasonable accommodations and mental health support.
 Education is particularly critical for the development and well-being of CYSHCN, and communities must prioritize CYSHCN by taking all steps necessary to suppress community transmission of SARS-CoV-2 and giving school districts the resources needed to conduct education safely during the pandemic.
 Inequities are particularly salient in education.
-Decisions at the community and individual level must take into account the level of community transmission and the risk of transmission to household members who may be at higher risk for severe acute biological effects of SARS-CoV-2 infection, such as older individuals and individuals with certain chronic conditions, as well as reasonable assessments of the resources required to implement plans.
+Decisions at the community and individual level must take into account the community level of COVID-19 and the risk of transmission to household members who may be at higher risk for severe acute biological effects of SARS-CoV-2 infection, such as older individuals and individuals with certain chronic conditions, as well as reasonable assessments of the resources required to implement plans.

 In accordance with the Individuals with Disabilities Education Act (IDEA), IEPs must be updated annually, regardless of learning/attendance modality (virtual, hybrid, in-person).
 Families/caregivers of CYSHCN should be supported in adjusting IEP plans and goals as needed, including needs for compensatory education and services, even if this occurs more frequently than on an annual basis.

 - When community level of COVID-19 is medium or high, maintain universal use of face masks and physical distancing in accordance with AAP and CDC recommendations, particularly as students maintain in-person learning, to accommodate needs of CYSHCN.